g-pechorin/degen/readme.md

 This uses the [Android Maven Plugin](http://code.google.com/p/maven-android-plugin/) to build your Android projects - which does mean [installing the ADK](http://code.google.com/p/maven-android-plugin/wiki/GettingStarted).

 An examination of `demos.invaders.android` will reveal that I'm using my own special blend](https://github.com/g-pechorin/droid-maven-plugin) to get audio assets off of the classpath.
-I would like to "fix" this someday ...
+I would like to "fix" this someday ... with non-asset audio so I can do mixing in GPGPU GLSL